 The name of these villages in the Cotswolds might be enough to put you off, but the name actually has a far more innocent meaning.
 It comes from the Old English Slohtre, which basically translates to Muddy Place.
 So, it has nothing to do with killing and everything to do with the usual British weather; wet and mucky 😉

 The Old Mill is actually recorded in the Doomsday Book and remains open for public viewing to this day.
 Capturing a piece of historic England is so vital to the survival of these ancient buildings, and they hold some incredible stories; the mill included.

 Are the Slaughters on your list of top Cotswold villages?

 Upper Slaughter is known as a Sainted Town, which means that it didn’t lose anyone during WWI.
 Both towns play host to an array of eateries and local businesses that are sure to spark delight in everyone who pays a visit.

 Best accommodation in the Lower/Upper Slaughter:

+Top places to visit Cotswold villages?
 Within the district of Stroud, Gloucestershire, you will find this quaint market town.
 It’s located right on the southern fringe of the Cotswolds, and while a quiet place to visit, it’s certainly not lacking in appeal.
 In fact, you will find the long, and stretching Cotswold Way footpath runs through this Cotswold village, which makes it an integral part of any avid hiking trip.

 Is Wotton-under-Edge one of the picturesque villages in the Cotswolds?
 Yes, it really is!